-5. Range Safety Officer
+4. Range Safety Officer

-During all operations concerned with the launching and flight of space models, all authority for the safety and conduct of operations on the flying field shall be vested in a Range Safety Officer (RSO) who must be a member of a National Airsports Control and who must be 18 years of age or more.
 All space models presented for operation on the flying field shall be permitted or denied flight by the Range Safety Officer on the basis of his considered judgement with respect to the possible safety of the model in flight.

-6. Launch Safety
+5. Launch Safety